KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-The observable state types lets you configure the keyboard and its various features.
-They provide both observable properties and auto-persisted ones, based on how each property should work.
+The various state types provide you with observable properties and settings that you can set to update the keyboard view.
+Settings will auto-persist, and sync between the main app and its keyboard extension if you define an ``KeyboardApp/appGroupId`` for your app.

 ### Services

 Services are not injected into the view hierarchy, and must be passed around.
 KeyboardKit uses init injection for both state and services.
-Examples of services are the ``KeyboardActionHandler`` which handles ``KeyboardAction``s, ``FeedbackService``, etc.

 You can replace any services with custom implementations.
 For instance, here we replace the standard ``KeyboardActionHandler``: